yodrew/yodrew.github.io/_pages/back/acknowledgments.md

 	- Rob Miller, Malia Shultheis, and Jen Carroll: supporters and early retreat hosts
 	- Brian Sullivan: early collaborator, who gave first help in developing these ideas and, as always, trying them out
 	- Jesse King, John Monroe, and Elisabeth Goward, Dome Villagers at Maitreya Ecovillage, Eugene: camaraderie and support
-	- Blanche Colson: for getting Harold and me started in commercial window coverings for darkrooms.
+	- Blanche Colson: for getting me started in commercial window coverings for darkrooms.
 Of course, it was cardboard.
 	- [Hannah Christina Torres](https://hannahtorres.massagetherapy.com) for the second window covering idea
 	- Daniel Tucker and Les Stitt, then Ben Ramsey and Stephanie: for KCMO shelter
 	- Frank Cicela: supporter since 2002